Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-21. ### If we don't remove the highly correlated values in the dataset, how does it impact the model performance?⭐⭐
+21. **If we don't remove the highly correlated values in the dataset, how does it impact the model performance?**.⭐⭐

    `Ans:` If you don't remove high correlated values from your dataset, it can have a negative impact on the performance of your model.
  - **Overfitting:** The model will try to fit the noise in the data and this will result in poor generalization performance.